The 99-Year History of Mt. Olive Pickle Company

 The 1920s: Where it All Began

 It all started in the 1920s.
 An enterprising Lebanese immigrant, Shikrey Baddour from nearby Goldsboro, decided to start his own business by taking advantage of bumper crops of local cucumbers.
 The goal was to sell brined cucumbers to nearby pickling firms for a tidy profit.
 He enlisted the aid of George Moore, who had some pickling experience, to help him.
-But, this was a business plan that didn’t exactly work out.
+This was a business plan that didn’t exactly work out.

 1926: A New Plan of Action is Formed